 There are multiple resources available to help you with the content creation process.
 Those resources include:

-- Adobe Spark helps you create graphics, collages, flyers, videos and animations that look professional in just a few taps.
+- Adobe Express helps you create graphics, collages, flyers, videos and animations that look professional in just a few taps.

 - Boomerang helps you create captivating mini videos that loop back and forth.